 For some reason it is hard for me to read on a plane.
-I think there is a low level anxiety (or a high-level anxiety being masked by seditives and herbs) that keeps me just edgy enough so that I can't concentrate on anything more cerebral than say, People Magazine (and even then I am just looking at the pictures).
-We always get on the plane with several magazines and newspapers that normally we would enjoy like the New Yorker, The Nation, The New York Times and most
+I think there is a low level anxiety (or a high-level anxiety being masked by sedatives and herbs) that keeps me just edgy enough so that I can't concentrate on anything more cerebral than say, People Magazine (and even then I am just looking at the pictures).
+We always get on the plane with several magazines and newspapers that normally we would enjoy like the New Yorker, The Nation, The New York Times

 of these remain un-read (they make great gifts though).
 Remember that whatever you take with you on the plane you have to live with for 8 hours.
 It does not take many magazines to fill up the pouch in the seat in front of you and the NY Times makes a big mess on the floor.
 Crossword puzzles are useful but if you don't do them regularly they may cause you more stress by making you feel stupid.

 For many economy travelers the pleasure of traveling in the first class or business class section is something they can only dream about.
 The size and shape of the seats alone are enough to fill you with envy as you walk through the upper-class section on the way to the cramped seats in economy.
 Getting upgraded to first class is a matter of sheer luck but there are ways which you can increase your chances.
 The best way is to find yourself seated next to a woman

 crying infant or a very fat, snoring and/or farting man.
 The first step is to sneak a peak into first class after you are in the air so you know how many extra seats there are and also make sure that economy is full.
 Then you approach the stewardess (don't call her to you) and tell her there is a woman with a crying baby and/or a giant farting man in the seat next to you and is there any way please that you can change seats?
 The stewardess will tell you that unfortunately the flight is full.
 Then you tell her